 Whenever I plan a trip, there is an attempt to see if I can stay in the older parts of the city – as I have always lived in new areas of most cities I lived in.
 There is also a desire to live like the locals.
 That is why I champion the cause of couch surfing so much.
 Lately, I have seen the concept of homestays where you stay with a local family.
 And then there is Neemrana which offers you the experience of being an elite in the destination that you are visiting.
 Divan’s Bungalow Ahmedabad is where I stayed this time.

 Divan’s Bungalow Ahmedabad

 Neemrana’s Divan’s Bungalow Ahmedabad is a 100+-year-old property.
 Located in the old city of Ahmedabad.
 In the cramped noisy lanes is this pristine white Bungalow that you get to see only after you enter its gate.
 A fountain in the front tries to cool you down and wean the chaos that you have to pass through to reach here.
 At the reception, after finishing the check-in facilities, we were shown our room on the first floor – curiously called Zia Khana.
-We would later discover that all the rooms have been named after the members of the family that owns this property – family of an erstwhile Divan of Radhepur estate.
+We would later discover that all the rooms have been named after the members of the family that owns this property – the family of an erstwhile Divan of the Radhepur estate.

 A flight of wooden steps took me to the room, which is spacious.
 It has a charming old bed, a small dressing table, a cupboard, and a large table with chairs around it.
 Still leaving a lot of space to move around.
 The walls had simple cloth prints with traditional designs that you would associate with the city hanging on them.
 Two windows overlooked the front courtyard and the fountain I mentioned earlier.
 The bathroom was thankfully modern with all the facilities that you expect from a good hotel.
 And there was the provision to make tea/coffee in the room.